Infinidoge/universe/readme.md

 - `hardware`: Modules that setup hardware
   - `audio.nix`: Sets up audio by enabling sound and enabling pipewire and related software.
   - `form.nix`: Settings that are form-specific.
 Forms are desktop, laptop, portable, raspberry pi, and server.
-  - `gpu.nix`: GPU-specific settings, primarily with regards to setting up drivers and installing software necessary for hardware acceperation.
+  - `gpu.nix`: GPU-specific settings, primarily with regards to setting up drivers and installing software necessary for hardware acceleration.
   - `wireless.nix`: Sets up wireless communication, namely WiFi and Bluetooth.
   - `peripherals`: Modules that setup peripherals like mice or printers.
     - `fprint-sensor.nix`: Sets up a finger print sensor.